colla00/Python-60-Days-of-Coding/README.md

 6. Write a program to count the occurrences of a specific character in a string.
 7. Write a program to check if a number is positive, negative, or zero.
 8. Write a function that accepts a string and calculates the number of uppercase and lowercase letters in it.
+9. Write a program to check if a number is even or odd.